Expecting your first baby?

 Infants aren’t vaccinated until they’re two months old.
 So honestly, a baby under 2 months old shouldn’t get visitors, even if they are family.

 But if you’re a person who’s dear and trusted to the parents, who are we to stop you?
-In those cases, your best choice is to vaccinated loved ones in the group.
+In those cases, your best choice is to have vaccinated loved ones in the group.

 2.3: Avoid Visiting During Flu Season